3 Real Plants that Rival Halloween Monsters

 Instead, this species elected a different and somewhat unconventional evolutionary path.

-Whereas many parasites feed directly on other plants, such as dodders discussed above, Ghost Plant receives its energy from….let’s say a food delivery service.
+Whereas many parasites feed directly on other plants, such as dodders discussed above, Ghost Pipe receives its energy from….let’s say a food delivery service.

 Deep under the forest floor there’s a constant give-and-take proceeding between tree roots and a tangle of stringy underground fungus called Mycorrhizal Fungi.